-Nearly every telecommunications company today has deployed chatbots to improve customer service.
-This was a good initial step towards improving online customer service and enabling immediate omnichannel responses.
-But the bar is rapidly rising for customer experience.
-Primitive chatbots are inferior to modern, sophisticated and constantly learning Conversational AI systems.
+Nearly every telecommunications company today has deployed some form of a customer service chatbot.
+This was a good initial step towards improving online telecom customer service and enabling immediate omnichannel responses.
+But the bar is rapidly rising for AI for customer experience.
+Primitive chatbots are inferior to modern, sophisticated, and constantly learning Conversational AI systems.

 Telco Customer Service is Failing